Polymer/old-docs-site/articles/webview.md

 Now that you have the Android L Preview installed and app structure in place, it's time to set some app permissions and select the correct version of the SDK.

-In `AndroidManifest.xml`, set the minimum and target SDK versions to Android L. If your app needs access remote resources (e.g. images, multimedia, JSON endpoints), also request the `android.permission.INTERNET` permission.
+In `AndroidManifest.xml`, set the minimum and target SDK versions to Android L (or an earlier version if you're relying on the polyfills or Crosswalk).
+If your app needs access remote resources (e.g. images, multimedia, JSON endpoints), also request the `android.permission.INTERNET` permission.

 **AndroidManifest.xml**: